Wolfyxon/cpp-for-school/README.md

 # C++ tasks for my school
 Here I store all C++ tasks issued by my teacher.
 NOTE: I use the `DD.MM.YYYY` date format.
+Function names, variables, comments etc. are in English, but everything printed on the console is written in Polish.

 ## Compiling
 ### For Windows (EXE)